 Faculty supervisors are responsible for evaluating all aspects of the project.
 The grade reported on the student transcript is either a Pass or Fail and supervisors must submit the final grade to the course coordinators after the completion of the project.
 Supervisors are required to provide feedback throughout the project as well as on the final written report and the presentation.
 The following guideline may be helpful for feedback purposes:

 Written Presentation

 - Introduction (research question, rationale)

-- o Background / literature review
+- Background / literature review

 - Methodology

-- o Results
+- Results

-- o Discussion
+- Discussion

-- Individual component (as determined by the supervisors)
+- \Individual component (as determined by the supervisors)

 - General presentation (quality of language, organization of text)